NC State Extension

 Flower Description:

-Flowers are in a terminal cluster of three to ten or more blooms.
-The flowers are 3/4 inch to 1.5 inches long, two-parted with a pink to light purple upper hood (formed by the joined sepals and lateral petals) and a white lower petal which forms a spurred lip.
+Flowers are in an erect, terminal cluster or spike-like raceme of two to ten blooms.
+The flowers are 0.75 to 1.5 inches long, two-parted with a pink to light purple upper hood (formed by the joined sepals and lateral petals) and a white lower petal that forms a spurred lip.
 The flowers can be lightly fragrant.
+Blooms from May through June.

 • Leaves: